pencil2d/pencil2d.github.io/gsoc/proposal.md

 <hr/>

-## Improving Your Chances
+# Improving Your Chances

 In addition to following all of the guidelines above, here are a few things you can do to better the chances of your proposal being selected:

-- Interact with the community.
-We have a lively community of animators and artists who use our software, and more people are joining everyday.
+- **Interact with the community.** We have a lively community of animators and artists who use our software, and more people are joining everyday.
 Interacting with the community on any of
 [our platforms](https://pencil2d.github.io/community/) is a great way to get to start getting involved with our project.
-Whoever is selected will have to do some of this anyway during the Community Bonding period, but it certainly helps to get a head start!
+Whoever is selected will have to do some of this anyway during the Community Bonding period, but it certainly helps to get a head start! <br/><br/>
-- Contribute.
-Unlike some other GSoC organizations, we do not have a patch requirement.
+- **Contribute.** Unlike some other GSoC organizations, we do not have a patch requirement.
 However, if you do make a pull request on our Github repository with a fix to one of
 [our many issues](https://github.com/pencil2d/pencil/issues) or some new feature, that shows that you already have a development environment set up and have explored at least some of our source code.
-This reflects very well on you and helps show us that you have the skills to see your proposal through.
+This reflects very well on you and helps show us that you have the skills to see your proposal through. <br/><br/>
-- Using Pencil2D.
-Many of our developers are not animators, but it's still important that we understand how our application is used.
+- **Using Pencil2D.** Many of our developers are not animators, but it's still important that we understand how our application is used.
 It is highly recommended that you experiment with the program until you understand how it all works.
 Making a small little animation is a great way to do this, and posting the animation in our showcase channel on Discord is a good way to show off the work you've done.
 Don't worry if you don't think it is any good, it is a judgement-free zone.
-It is your familiarity with Pencil2D, not your art skills that we are interested in here.
+It is your familiarity with Pencil2D, not your art skills that we are interested in here. <br/><br/>
-- Be creative.
-Any of the above points show initiative, but feel free to come up with your own ways of showing what this project means to you.
+- **Be creative.** Any of the above points show initiative, but feel free to come up with your own ways of showing what this project means to you.
 Yes we are hoping to have something useful done by the end of summer, but ultimately we are looking for lifelong contributors.
 Anything that shows your passion for our